 I intercepted “Farewell” from my daughter’s book stack because I like to reread Hemingway’s spare prose from time to time.
-It’s great instruction for copywriting–or any writing, for that matter.
+It’s solid instruction for copywriting–or any writing, for that matter.
 For example, if you ever write dialog or quoted material, Hemingway is worth studying.

 1. Use short sentences.

-Author Larry McMurty once wrote this about the first sentence (although it’s sound advice for any sentence): “Hold the philosophy, hold the adjectives, just give us a plain subject and verb and perhaps a wholesome, nonfattening adverb or two.”
+Author Larry McMurtry once wrote this about the first sentence (although it’s sound advice for any sentence): “Hold the philosophy, hold the adjectives, just give us a plain subject and verb and perhaps a wholesome, nonfattening adverb or two.”

 2. Use short paragraphs.